b23r0/raknet-node/README.md

 npm install raknet-node
 ```

-Prebuilds are provided for 64-bit Windows 10, Linux.
+Prebuilds are provided for 64-bit Windows 10, Linux and OSX.
 If a prebuild does not work, please create an issue.

 # Build